 All students must satisfactorily complete the required courses in the technique/performance track, choreography track, theoretical studies and general education to graduate with a Bachelor of Fine Arts in Dance and Choreography.
 Specific course descriptions can be found in the Undergraduate Bulletin.

 Primary components include disciplined training and concentration in the medium of modern dance and a diverse range of technical training and performance opportunities.
 Within the technique track, students must acquire technical information and integrate it into performance.
 The primary concern in the study of technique is enhancement of student performance capacities – qualitatively, expressively and kinesthetically.
-Classes include modern, ballet, tap, jazz, African-Caribbean, ballroom, yoga and Pilates.
+Classes include modern, ballet, tap, jazz, African, ballroom, yoga and Pilates.

 A wide range of performance courses and opportunities are presented to students beginning at the freshman level.
-All incoming students learn the basics of rehearsing and performing with a professional choreographer, and students may audition for repertory and guest artists works.
+All incoming students learn the basics of rehearsing and performing with a professional choreographer, and students may audition for repertory and guest artist works.
 Rehearsing with student and faculty choreographers on new works during the academic year provides flexible opportunities for credit and often results in performance opportunities.
 Solo and group works are creatively explored during the composition and choreography course sequence.
 Studies at VCU Dance culminate in the senior project in which students have the opportunity to choreograph, present work and perform.

 Students have an opportunity to develop their choreographic potential in seven semesters of creative track work.
 From improvisation to the senior project, students are exposed to sources, elements and processes from which they develop their own creative voice.
 Both traditional and experimental processes are explored, including but not limited to: improvisation, structural forms inspired by sound, visual arts, text, kinesthetic awareness, chance forms, non-traditional spaces and music compositions.
 The Department of Dance and Choreography considers the creative track a highly evolved component of the B.F.A. degree.